80bots/80bots/README.md

   - `FRONTEND_SUBDOMAIN` - Frontend subdomain for setting up ngrok tunnel;
   - `BACKEND_SUBDOMAIN`- Backend subdomain for setting up ngrok tunnel;
   - `WS_SUBDOMAIN`- Ws subdomain for setting up ngrok tunnel.

+##### HELPERS:

+  When writing custom scripts, you can use an internal function - `notify()`, that output required statuses, script work progress to Workforce page.
+It is not needed to import this function.

+  `notify()` - receives one parameter (status).
+This parameter should have a string type, otherwise the function throws an error.

 ## Architecture overview